What does U mean?

 Will there be any bad language in a U film?

-Do U works contain any sexual activity?
+Might U works contain any sexual behaviour?

+Violence will generally be very mild.
 A U film may include brief fight scenes or moments where characters are placed in danger.
 However, moments of emotional stress or threat will be quickly resolved and the outcome will be reassuring.

 There may be brief scary scenes and moments where the characters are placed in danger.
 As with violence, however, these scenes will be balanced by reassuring elements, such as comic interludes or music.